Your guide to the best off-track activities in Milan & Lombardy while attending the Formula 1 Italian Grand Prix 2024

 An hour out of Milan and forty minutes from Monza by road is the beautiful Roman city of Bergamo.
 Split over two sites (one high, one low) and linked by a funicular system as well as walking trails for the more energetic visitor, Alta Bergamo is the older part of the city with all the piazzas, museums, cathedrals and basilicas.
 Views on the way up to Alta are breathtaking, so keep your camera handy.
 Bergamo Bassa is the more contemporary district where you’ll find great shopping and lots of modern hotels.
 Check out the Piazza Vecchia for a truly stunning example of medieval-meets-Renaissance architecture in the heart of the old city.
 View accommodation in Bergamo for the 2024 Italian Grand Prix (Aug 30-Sep 1).

 A three hour drive from Monza and Milan is the F1 mecca that is Imola, and the Autodromo Internazionale Enzo e Dino Ferrari.
-Home to the San Marino Grand Prix from 1981 to 2006, Imola is now best known for more tragic reasons as the track where Roland Ratzenberger and Ayrton Senna lost their lives in 1994.
+Home to the San Marino Grand Prix from 1981 to 2006 and the Emilia Romagna Grand Prix from 2020, Imola is remembered as the track where Roland Ratzenberger and Ayrton Senna lost their lives in 1994.
 There’s a bronze Senna monument within the grounds, and nearby Hotel Castello is where many iconic drivers would stay when racing here.
 The 2023 Emilia Romagna Grand Prix was cancelled at the last moment due to local flooding, but the race is scheduled to return to the Formula 1 calendar next year on May 17-19.
 Read our detailed Emilia Romagna Grand Prix Travel Guide.

 About an hour by road from Imola is the town of Maranello, best known for being the home of Scuderia Ferrari.
 Maranello is about 200km from Milan and Monza, on a nice fast road.
 Check out our trip guide for a day out at the Ferrari factory, the Fiorano test track and the Ferrari Museum.
 Entrance to the museum is a modest €13 which includes the option to take a guided bus tour of the Ferrari factory and Fiorano test track.